-Organizations may be required to obtain Commercial General Liability insurance, depending on the potential risk of the proposed project.
+Typically, organizations will be required to obtain Commercial General Liability insurance.

-Organizations who will be working directly with youth under the age of 17, seniors, or people with disabilities as part of the proposed project will be required to obtain Abuse & Molestation insurance.
+Organizations who will be working directly and exclusively with youth under the age of 17, seniors, or people with disabilities as part of the proposed project will be required to obtain Abuse & Molestation insurance.
 This includes programming exclusively for youth, seniors, or people with disabilities such as workshops, live virtual programming, and one-on-one programming.
 This does NOT include all-ages or general audience programming, or virtual programming that is completely pre-recorded where there will be no live virtual interaction with youth, seniors, or people with disabilities.